jkoseki/CrypToth/README.md

 ### 2. Execution of CrypToth
 #### 2.1    Detection of hotspots based on MSMD simulation
-In CrypToth, it is necessary to perform MSMD simulation using 6 different probes (benzene, isopropanol, phenol, imidazole, acetonitrile, and ethylene glycol) to detect hotpots which are candidates of cryptic sites (Perform MSMD simulations for each of the six types of probes).
+In CrypToth, it is necessary to perform MSMD simulation using 6 different probes (dimethyl ether, benzene, phenol, methyl imidazole, acetonitrile, and ethylene glycol) to detect hotpots which are candidates of cryptic sites (Perform MSMD simulations for each of the six types of probes).

 ##### 2.1.0    Making working directory